 1. Prepare the object you want to gild and the other materials.

-Whether you want to gild picture frames, chair legs, monuments, gates or other gilding projects, preparing the area will ensure that your finished product is exactly as you desired.
+Whether you want to gild picture frames, chair legs, monuments, gates, small teapots or other gilding projects, preparing the area will ensure that your finished product is exactly as you desired.

 Prepare all the gilding supplies ready before you start.
 Cover the areas you don’t want to gild.